JosueBCe/CommerceIt/README.md

 # Overview

-This is a React Native mobile application, which implements CRUD operations using async storage allowing users to interact and save their data (products) in the cart and make payments requests.
+This is a React Native mobile application, which implements CRUD operations using async storage allowing users to interact and save their data (products) in the cart and make payment requests.

-The purpose of this application is to strengthening my abilities to developer full stack react applications, implementing intially the mobile version.
-Then scaling to more complex versions integrating the frontend, backend and cloud database.
+The purpose of this application is to strengthen my abilities to develop full-stack react applications, implementing initially the mobile version.
+Then scaling to more complex versions integrating the frontend, backend, and cloud database.